-The recipe also calls for your choice of plant based milk.
+The recipe also calls for your choice of plant-based milk.
 People have strong opinions about their favorite type of non-dairy milk.
-There are many choices and most will work great with this recipes.
-I usually use a vanilla flavored soy milk, but I know that some people avoid soy or think vanilla is too sweet.
-If you don’t like any of the milks or you want to save a few calories, you may also use a ¼ cup of oats and ¾ cup water in place of a cup of milk.
+There are many choices and most will work great with this recipe.
+I usually use vanilla flavored soy milk, but I know that some people avoid soy or think vanilla is too sweet.
+If you don’t like any of the milk or you want to save a few calories, you may also use a ¼ cup of oats and ¾ cup water in place of a cup of milk.
 This will give it the liquid it needs to blend, while still making the smoothie rich and creamy.

 What about sugar?

 Since people like varying levels of sweetness, the recipe says, “sweetener to taste.”
 Depending on the type of milk you use, the amount of needed sweetener will also change.
 Any neutral sweetener will work.
 I like any of the unrefined natural sugars like agave nectar, whole cane sugar, or coconut sugar.

 Tip: If you are just starting to transition to healthier eating or you are trying to get your kids to drink healthy smoothies, start off with it sweeter.
 If you must add a little extra sugar at first to make the shift, then do it.
 As you get accustomed to these foods, slowly reduce the sugar.
 You probably soon find that the sweetness of the fruit and milk is plenty.

 Where do I find vegan whipped cream?

 They sell different types of vegan whipped toppings at natural foods stores.
 I like to make my own Aquafaba Whipped Cream.
 It is super easy and can be kept in the freezer for weeks ready to use.